AJ Styles: Early life

 Allen Neal Jones was born at Marine Corps Base Camp Lejeune in Jacksonville, North Carolina, on June 2, 1977.
 He grew up in poverty with an abusive, alcoholic father.
 The family's poverty was such that they could not afford cable television, which resulted in Jones being unable to watch professional wrestling, his childhood passion.
 He attended Johnson High School in Gainesville, Georgia, graduating in the class of 1996.
 Jones took up amateur wrestling in high school and became a two-time state wrestling champion.
-Jones then attended Anderson University in Anderson, South Carolina, where he was on a wrestling and physical education scholarship.
+Jones then attended Anderson University in Anderson, South Carolina, where he was on a wrestling scholarship, and studying physical education.
 He was then invited by some of his friends to try professional wrestling.
 He entered a professional wrestling school because his friends were doing it and to find out whether he had a natural aptitude for it.
 To supplement his income, he worked by mowing lawns and driving an ambulance.